maxisme/notifi/README.md

 3. Press `s` to take screen shot on each tab

-4. Create test notification using the `test-notifications.sh` helper
+4. cp ./template.db to the logged DB path of your device

 5. Press `s` to take screen shots again